fedebattiston/fedebattiston.github.io/_pages/about.md

     margin: 0 auto; /* Centers the content block within the banner */
     padding: 0 15px; /* Adds padding inside the content block */
   }
+  .banner-content h1, .banner-content p {
+    font-weight: bold; /* Makes both the heading and paragraph text bold */ }
   .banner-description {
-    color: black; /* Specific class for the description to make it orange */ }
+    color: white; /* Specific class for the description to make it orange */ }
 </style>